5 Essential iPhone Apps for Visitors to the Australian Open 2013

 2. Tram Tracker

 If you’re like me and you don’t like waiting around for public transport without knowing how long you’ll be waiting, get the Tram Tracker app.
-It gives you real time tram arrival information and also shows you what tram stops are close by and where trams go to from those stops.
+It gives you tram arrival information and also shows you what tram stops are close by and where trams go to from those stops.

 Visit http://tramtracker.yarratrams.com.au/

 There is also a Metlink App for train, tram and bus timetables.
-I haven’t tried it yet but think I will soon.

 Flinders Street tram stop